oleghnidets/OHMySQL/README.md

 ## Support

 I wish to support the library and extend API and functionality.
-If you donate me $1, it makes me motivated and happy 🙂 You may support me via [PayPal]( https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=YCAKYM4XCT2DG&source=url ) or let me know any other method convenient for you.
+If you donate me some money 💵, it keeps me motivated and happy 🙂 You may support me via [PayPal]( https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=YCAKYM4XCT2DG&source=url ) or let me know any other method convenient for you.

 ## Features